 - If you develop symptoms of COVID-19 disease, become a direct contact person or return from an international risk area, please contact the public health authorities (Jena: 03641 49 22 22 or email@example.com).

 The information available on the novel coronavirus understandably leads to questions and uncertainties also among members of the Leibniz-HKI.
 Here, the Leibniz-HKI provides information on current measures and advice in connection with the coronavirus (SARS-CoV-2).

 In general, prudent and level-headed behaviour is important in the current situation.

 Please inform yourself regularly about the current status on the websites of state authorities and institutions listed under "Important Links".

 Since the resumption of normal operations at the Leibniz-HKI, special hygiene and minimal distance rules apply.
 These continue to apply and are taken very seriously by the Leibniz-HKI.

 The Leibniz-HKI has implemented a concept for the protection against infections, which can be accessed on the intranet.
-We are thus following the guidelines of the Thuringian Ordinance on the Reorganisation of the Measures Required to Contain the Spread of the Coronavirus SARS-CoV-2 and to Improve the Options for Action under Infection Protection Law, which came into force on June 13, 2020.
+We are thus following the guidelines of the Thuringian Ordinance on the Reorganisation of the Measures Required to Contain the Spread of the Coronavirus SARS-CoV-2 and to Improve the Options for Action under Infection Protection Law in the currently valid version.

 The Leibniz-HKI is furthermore obliged to keep track of contacts of all external persons staying at the institute.
 A form for recording contact data and organisational details can also be found on the intranet ("Formulare").